csiglab/append-only-incomming-work/incoming.md

 - [2025-04-22 08:38:51] : @note i have spend some holly week; studying social theory; and some church history.
 - [2025-04-22 08:38:36] : @open work day
 - [2025-04-19 01:55:45] : @close work day
-- [2025-04-18 15:53:54] : @note fix the entry on philosophy (adding reading books to buy list0; and taking out complexity;
+- [2025-04-18 15:53:54] : @note fix the entry on philosophy (adding reading books to buy list; and taking out complexity;
 - [2025-04-18 12:46:40] : @note write letters in "Bremontix Laboratorio"
-- [2025-04-18 12:45:59] : @note the topics in the boook "All of Statistics" all hollistic cover in "Observation".
+- [2025-04-18 12:45:59] : @note the topics in the book "All of Statistics" all hollistic cover in "Observation".
 - [2025-04-18 12:16:14] : @task make sure tha tth topics in the book of "All of Statistics" are cover in "Observation".
 - [2025-04-18 12:16:07] : @open work day
 - [2025-04-17 20:06:12] : @end work day